-A wide adjustable frequency range allows for optimization of either efficiency or external component size.
-Frequency foldback and thermal shutdown protects internal and external components during an overload condition.
+A wide adjustable frequency range allows either efficiency or external component size to be optimized.
+Output current is limited cycle-by-cycle.
+Frequency foldback and thermal shutdown protect internal and external components during an overload condition.

-The TPS54340B-Q1 device is available in an 8-pin thermally-enhanced HSOP PowerPAD package.
+The TPS54540B-Q1 is available in an 8-pin thermally-enhanced HSOP PowerPAD package.